 “You cannot teach a man anything; you can only help him to find it within himself” —Galileo

-Recently it seems not a week goes by I don’t get an email from some fed-up public school teacher who wants to leave her job and set up a tutoring service for homeschoolers.
+Recently it seems not a week goes by we don’t get an email from some fed-up public school teacher who wants to leave her job and set up a tutoring service for homeschoolers.
 She’s met some and decided that these are the children that would be most fun for her to teach.
 Usually she has not homeschooled her own kids, but she feels that she could still have something to offer homeschoolers.
 She’s asking me how to get started.

 Step by Step

 Monday, March 6, 2000, a North Carolina newspaper ran an article that talked a lot about teachers who have formed businesses to assist homeschoolers, to the joy of both: “Home-schoolers find their options abundant.” ...
 But more and more, parents are reaching out beyond their own group and hiring certified teachers in everything from chemistry to computing.
 Many of these teachers, eager to make extra income, are happy to oblige.

 “The students I work with are some of the most polite and respectful I’ve ever seen,” said Angie Heinze, a certified public school teacher who teaches science to home-schoolers at a church and at her home.